tomatolog/manticore/docs/2_installation/installation.rst

 If you keep getting any other error, or the suggestions above do not seem to help you, please don't hesitate to contact me.

-Installing Sphinx packages on Debian and Ubuntu
+Installing Manticore packages on Debian and Ubuntu
 -----------------------------------------------

-There are two ways of getting Sphinx for Ubuntu: regular deb packages and the Launchpad PPA repository.
+There are two ways of getting Manticore for Ubuntu: regular deb packages and the Launchpad PPA repository.

 Deb packages:

-1. Sphinx requires a few libraries to be installed on Debian/Ubuntu.
+1. Manticore requires a few libraries to be installed on Debian/Ubuntu.
 Use apt-get to download and install these dependencies:

    **``$ sudo apt-get install mysql-client unixodbc libpq5``**
-2. Now you can install Sphinx:
+2. Now you can install Manticore:

    **``$ sudo dpkg -i sphinxsearch_2.3.2-beta-1~trusty_amd64.deb``**

 PPA repository (Ubuntu only).

-Installing Sphinx is much easier from Sphinxsearch PPA repository, because you will get all dependencies and can also update Sphinx to the latest version with the same command.
+Installing Manticore is much easier from Manticoresearch PPA repository, because you will get all dependencies and can also update Manticore to the latest version with the same command.

-1. First, add Sphinxsearch repository and update the list of packages:
+1. First, add Manticoresearch repository and update the list of packages:

    **``$ sudo add-apt-repository ppa:builds/sphinxsearch-rel23``**